NkBachor/Casestudy/README.md

-Ccreate a multiclass model to classify CTG features into the three fetal health states (i.e. Normal, Suspect, and Pathological)
+Create a multiclass model to classify CTG features into the three fetal health states (i.e. Normal, Suspect, and Pathological)